mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 The citizen science experiment is a way for Amateurs to contribute to the Propagation Laboratory’s ongoing research project regarding the structure and composition of the ionosphere, and the potential correlation between that and natural and human caused terrestrial phenomena, such as earthquakes and climate change.
 As part of this, a linear frequency modulated waveform, similar to CODAR, is transmitted from MARMOTSat on the 10m Amateur satellite allocation, which Amateurs can pick up, record, and submit to a centralized repository, using only affordable, open source equipment.

 ##### Equipment Requirements for Amateurs
-- Any HF 10m antenna, designed for space communications.
-See [here](https://gitlab.orcasat.ca/open-source-projects/hf-turnstile-antenna) for a suitable design, a 10m turnstile, prepared as an open-source contribution from the MARMOTSat team.
+- Any HF 10 m antenna, designed for space communications.
+See [here](hhttps://gitlab.uvic-cfar.com/open-source-projects/hf-turnstile-antenna) for a suitable design, a 10m turnstile, prepared as an open-source contribution by the MARMOTSat team.
 - Low-cost HF SDR (e.g. RTL, AirSpy etc.) and Windows/Linux computer with GNU radio.

 ##### Recording Format & Data Submission
-Instructions on the recording format and data submission will be posted here by the time MARMOTSat is launched.
+Instructions on the recording format and data submission will be posted here by the time the experiment is enabled.

 ### ORCASat